ollie/connection-pool-concurrency/README.md

 If you don't clear the pool, you might end up with `Sequel::DatabaseDisconnectError - PG::UnableToSend: socket not open` and `Timeout::Error - execution expired` errors.

+## Sidekiq

+* Concurrency option: connection limit / sidekiq workers

+If you are using Redis to Go Nano, then you have 10 connections limit (https://addons.heroku.com/redistogo).
+And if you are using 1 (sidekiq) worker, then your concurrency is 10.
+If 2 workers, then 5.

+    sidekiq -c 10 # if limit 10 and 1 worker
+    sidekiq -c 5  # if limit 10 and 2 workers

+Each of those jobs may use a database connection!
+So make sure to subtract it from the database connection limit.

 ## Links

 * Heroku article: https://devcenter.heroku.com/articles/concurrency-and-database-connections